To live frugally is to live a simple life and save money no matter the income. Learn how you can live frugally and save your money starting today.

 So, to save money on your electric bill, be sure to turn off and unplug your appliances when you're not using them.

 Use Swagbucks to earn free gift cards

-Start using Swagbucks now and start accumulating points so you could score big on free gift cards later on in the year!
+Start using Swagbucks now and start accumulating points so you can score big on free gift cards later on in the year!
 Swagbucks is a website and app that gives you points (called SB) for doing simple tasks, like answering surveys, watching videos, and searching the internet.

 Find the right mobile plan for you